 If, due to exceptional circumstances, you are unable to attend one of the enrolment dates listed above, please contact email@example.com.

 Once you have enrolled, you will be issued with an ID card and Queen Mary University of London email address.
 It is important that you access this email account regularly or set up auto-forwarding to your private email address, as Queen Mary will use it to send you official communications.
 Please ensure that you keep your contact details up-to-date in MySIS.

 All students must familiarise themselves with the QMUL Policy on Research Ethics, including any requirements for formal ethical review, and ensure that their research conforms to it.

-The registration period starts on the date of a student’s initial enrolment and registration with the College for the research studies programme.
+The registration period starts on the date of a student’s initial enrolment and registration with the Queen Mary for the research studies programme.
 The period of study ends on the date of submission of the thesis, and the registration period ends either with the award of the degree or termination of registration.